-Reductions in the size and capability of the military, as well as 19 years of conflict, have degraded U.S. military readiness.
-To adapt to growing threats posed by major powers (such as China and Russia) and other adversaries, the Department of Defense (DOD) must make urgent changes.
+Nearly 2 decades of conflict has degraded U.S. military readiness.
+To adapt to growing threats posed by major powers (such as China and Russia) and other adversaries, the Department of Defense (DOD) and the individual military services must make some urgent changes.

 The war in Ukraine has emphasized the importance of deterring Russian aggression in Europe through the presence of U.S. forces.
 Since Russia annexed Crimea in 2014, DOD has expanded its presence in Eastern Europe.
 However, it hasn't developed cost estimates for continuing that presence in the long term.
 Doing so could help DOD better plan and Congress oversee future costs.

 The National Defense Strategy states that DOD should be ready to operate in all warfighting domains—ground, sea, air, space, and cyber.
 From FY 2017 through FY 2019, U.S. military readiness increased for its ground forces but declined for its sea forces.
 The Navy and Marine Corps are beginning to address the causes of their readiness decline, but recovery will take years.

 F-35 aircraft comprise a growing portion of DOD's aviation fleet.
 DOD currently has 450 F-35s, and plans to procure about 2,500 in total.
 However, the F-35 fleet's average mission capable rate—the percentage of time during which the F-35s can fly and perform at least one mission—declined between FY 2020 and FY 2021.
 One major reason is that an increasing number of F-35s don't have a working engine.